 The strict diets, the forced cosmetic surgery, the social isolation, and the sexual abuse are all chilling to watch.
 These plots come with enough plausibility for me to believe that they could actually happen in real life.
 It’s a reminder to stay alert and not tolerate unethical companies that refuse to treat their staff like human beings.

 An interesting fact is that Call It What You Want has released a statement, declaring their drama is inspired by real events that happened.
 The story contains some vague references to the BL series 2Moons and 2Moons2, which were plagued by online reports of controversies with their production company Motive Village.

 I will refrain from commenting since my only knowledge is limited to reading a few articles on the internet, but my sympathies will always fall with the victims against an exploitative company.
 This is so obvious that it shouldn’t need to be stated out loud, but please treat actors with decency and respect.

 Knowing the context of the real-world events does raise the stakes of Call It What You Want.
 This is a trailblazing BL series with an important message to tell.
-I just wished they had placed more emphasis on this storyline instead of leaving it until the end.
-Forget the BL romance, scrap the love triangle, these generic plots are so trivial compared to the much bigger topic that needs to be discussed.
+I just wished they had emphasized this storyline instead of leaving it until the end.
+Forget the BL romance.
+Scrap the love triangle.
+These generic plots are so trivial compared to the much bigger topic that needs to be discussed.
 The sexual abuse is the most important topic in Call It What You Want, which deserves all the attention.

 James and Ait

 The love triangle with Marco is unnecessarily complicated.
-I totally thought James and Marco were boyfriends at the beginning, and was shocked to learn they were Just Friends.
+I initially thought James and Marco were boyfriends and was shocked to learn they were Just Friends.
 This love triangle added nothing to the plot except for some annoying instances of jealousy.
 To be honest, James and Marco felt more like a natural couple than James and Ait, although the only ship that I care about is Bas and Marco above all.

 The sex scene